nlnzcollservices/email_renamer/README.md

-# emailrenamer
+# Email Renamer
-Prepends the received datetime of a msg email file as a string to the .msg file name, moves emails into month folders
+Prepends the received datetime of a msg email file as a string to the .msg file name, moves emails into month folders.